 GSIM will help you design and understand your processes (and their inputs and outputs) better.

 For a production cycle, a statistician can design the input and the output, and the process in-between.
-In GSIM terms, the output and the input can be designed in terms of structures and concepts information objects, and the process in-between can be designed using the business information objects.
-The structures and concepts objects are provided by subject matter specialists.
+In GSIM terms, the output and the input can be designed in terms of structures and concepts information classes, and the process in-between can be designed using the business information classes.
+The structures and concepts classes are provided by subject matter specialists.

 As seen in Figure 5, if the GSBPM is considered as a frame of reference for statistical production processes, the top level can be considered as equivalent to the statistical production process as a whole.
 The next level down corresponds to a phase of the statistical production process (for example the “Process” phase of the GSBPM).
 The third level corresponds to a sub-process (for example sub-process 5.3 of the GSBPM – Review and validate).
 The fourth level consists of the individual building blocks within the sub-process, such as detecting financial values that might be expressed in thousands rather than units.